 Sole trader or limited company: which is best for you?

-The big change: you and your company are no longer the same thing
+The big change: you and your business are no longer the same thing

 Advantages of incorporation